Designations Congruent with Things: Chapter 17

 I think that’s you, his brain says.

 His brain isn’t getting its own sarcasm, that’s weird.
-Newt gets it though so that’s totally okay.
+Newt gets it though, so that’s okay.

-Hermann shoves him backwards against the glass of the floor-ceiling window.
+Hermann shoves him back against the glass of the floor-to-ceiling window.

 “Stop,” someone is whispering, “stop, stop, stop.
 Please stop.”

-Newt shuts his eyes and presses his hands flat against the glass to make sure that they are hands and that his fingers end in nails.
+Newt shuts his eyes and presses his hands flat against the glass to make sure they’re his hands and that his fingers end in nails.

 He tries to stop everything.